 Any curry can be made stupidly hot if you put enough chilli in it!
 But we always value flavour over heat.
 If we ignore the pile of chillies for a minute, the base of our Phaal is a rich tomato curry with the addition of creamed coconut, and smoky flavours from spices like black cumin and black cardamom.
-This make it a delicious, warming curry, perfect for an autumn evening (no matter how hot you like it).
+This makes it a delicious, warming curry, perfect for an autumn evening (no matter how hot you like it).
 We have already converted many people to the joys of a milder Vindaloo, now it’s the turn of the Phaal.

 For those that do want this one hot (and that's fine too!) the strong flavours from the sauce are perfect for carrying chilli heat.
 When making this curry hot, we use two different types of fresh chilli (along with the Kashmiri chillies in the paste and a sprinkling of chilli powder!).
-This not only guarantees heat, but provides a wonderful combination of flavours - the smokiness of the kashmiri chillies, the sweetness of the red chilli, and the bitterness of the green chillies.
+This not only guarantees heat but provides a wonderful combination of flavours - the smokiness of the kashmiri chillies and the bitterness of the green chillies.
 And we have some customers who like it even hotter!
 For this, they enjoy the addition of a chopped naga chilli!

 Whatever your preference of curry, be it mild or mouth-numbingly hot, we really hope you give the Phaal a go this month and discover a tasty new curry.